ietf-teep/architecture/draft-ietf-teep-architecture.md

 malicious TA.

-There are also threats of hostile or abusive TAMs where a TAM turns to act out of expectation of device administrators, for example, pushing out TAs that contain some data collection or use users' device resources for distributed jobs for a TAM.
+There are also threats of hostile or abusive TAMs where a TAM turns to act out of expectation of Device Administrators, for example, pushing out TAs that contain some data collection or use users' device resources for distributed jobs for a TAM.
 The mitigation methods for a compromised TAM case above can also apply to these threats.